scottmo/glory-presenter/README.md

 difficult option as they all require training to use, whereas most people have experience operating a power point deck.

+## Caveats
+As I'm developing this on my spare time, I haven't really got a chance to fully test everything.
+You can see that I have not really written any tests for it.
+All I can say is that so far it's been working well for my church.
+Do note that there is limited error handling, so you may see random errors happening and not sure what's going on.
+I'll try to patch them as I continue to improve it, but support will be limited.

+## Technology
+- Java 17
+- JavaFX 17
+- Sqlite

 ## Features
 - UI for adding/editing songs
 - PPTX generation from bible verses or songs